Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

 \subsection{Nominal recursors as epi-recursors, formally}

-We claimed that all the nominal recursors described in \S\ref{sec-nomRec} fall under the above epi-recursion pattern.
-However, this is not entirely clear from the formulations of some of these recursors.
-In this subsection, we will make this claim precise.

-Fig.~\ref{fig-basicProps} collects the properties of the operations and relations on terms that are relevant for these recursors.
-The reader will probably recognize many properties that are useful for reasoning about terms, independently from their relevance for recursion.
-The properties \SwVr{}, \SwAp{}, \SwLm{} relate swapping with the constructors. \SwLm{} points to one of the main appeals of the swapping operator for developing the theory of $\lambda$-calculus: It shows that swapping commutes with $\lambda$-abstraction on terms exactly in the same way as it does for preterms, i.e., is essentially oblivious to the non-injectiveness of $\lambda$-abstraction. \SwId{}, \SwCp{}, \SwIv{} are algebraic properties of swapping: identity, compositionality and involutiveness. \SwFr{} and \FrSw{} are properties connecting swapping to freshness (and \SwFv{} and \FvSw{} are their alternative free-variable-based formulations). \SwFr{} says that swapping two fresh variables has no effect on the term. \FrSw{} says that freshness of a variable for a swapped term is equivalent to freshness of the swapped variable for the original term---stating for the freshness predicate a variant of what in nominal logic is called \emph{equivariance}. \SwCg{} is a swapping-based congruence property describing a criterion for the equality of two $\lambda$-abstractions. \SwBvr{} is a property allowing the renaming of a $\lambda$-bound variable with any fresh variable, again via swapping.
-The last two are reminiscent of intuitive properties of $\alpha$-equivalence on preterms. \looseness=-1
+Fig.~\ref{fig-basicProps} collects the properties of the operations and relations on terms that are relevant for the recursors--- incidentally including some that are generally useful for reasoning about terms. \SwVr{}, \SwAp{}, \SwLm{} relate swapping with the constructors. \SwLm{} points to one of the main appeals of the swapping operator for developing the theory of $\lambda$-calculus: It shows that swapping commutes with $\lambda$-abstraction on terms exactly in the same way as it does for preterms, i.e., is oblivious to the non-injectiveness of $\lambda$-abstraction. \SwId{}, \SwCp{}, \SwIv{} are algebraic properties of swapping: identity, compositionality and involutiveness. \SwFr{} and \FrSw{} are properties connecting swapping to freshness (and \SwFv{} and \FvSw{} are their alternative free-variable-based formulations). \SwFr{} says that swapping two fresh variables has no effect on the term. \FrSw{} says that freshness of a variable for a swapped term is equivalent to freshness of the swapped variable for the original term---stating for the freshness predicate a variant of what in nominal logic is called \emph{equivariance}. \SwCg{} is a swapping-based congruence property describing a criterion for the equality of two $\lambda$-abstractions. \SwBvr{} is a property allowing the renaming of a $\lambda$-bound variable with any fresh variable, again via swapping. \SwCg{} and \SwBvr{} are reminiscent of preterm $\alpha$-equivalence.
+Most properties of swapping generalize to corresponding properties of permutation, those listed with ``\textsf{Pm}'' in their name. \looseness=-1 \looseness=-1